jamonholmgren/pave/README.md

     $ pave deploy

 Deploys the site using git.
+Files and databases are not deployed (see below for how to do that).

 ## Database